mvolkmann/blog/src/astro.md

 - Create the file `config.ts` in this directory.

   This file defines each of the collections.
-  It uses {% aTargetBlank "https://zod.dev", "Zod" %}G to describe and validate the schema of each collection.
+  It uses {% aTargetBlank "https://zod.dev", "Zod" %}
+  to describe and validate the schema of each collection.
   The schema defines which front matter properties are valid and provides a type-safe way to use the data.